cpoff/hugo3/content/posts/back-in-tucson.md

 ---
 layout: post
-title: "Back in Tucson"
+title: Back in Tucson
-description: "Most of you probably know already, but The Wife and I moved back to Tucson a few months ago."
+description: Most of you probably know already, but The Wife and I moved back to Tucson a few months ago.
-date: 2019-01-04T10:54:39-07:00
+date: 2019-01-04 17:54:39 +0000
 author: Curt Poff
-categories: ["Tucson"]
+categories:
+- Tucson
-tags: ["relocate", "social"]
+tags:
+- relocate
+- social
+- Tucson

 ---
 Most of you probably know already, but The Wife and I moved back to Tucson a few months ago.

 <!--more-->